ghnmqdtg/Kobo2Notion/README.md

 - [huybn5776/Kobo bookmark](https://github.com/huybn5776/kobo-bookmark) (for using corsproxy to avoid CORS issues)
 - Notion for their API
 - Google for the Gemini AI model

-## Contact
-For questions or support, please open an issue on the GitHub repository.

-## Buy me a coffee
-If you like this app, please consider buying me a coffee.

 <p align="left">
     <a href="https://www.buymeacoffee.com/tweizh" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>